-Old Woman and Young Woman Icon
+Old & Young Woman Icons

 It is the responsibility of the older women to pass on ceremonial and practical information to the next generation.
 Women are represented by a “U” shaped icons beside a coolamon (carrying dish), and a digging stick.

-Men and Hunting Icon
+Men & Hunting Icon

 Men are represented by the “U” shaped icons beside his spear, shield, woomera, the hunting boomerang and the fighting boomerang.

 The Snake Dreaming is the most Sacred Dreaming.
 It is the Story of the two Creators, who in the Dreamtime made the mountains, rivers, wind, air and everything.
 However they too were subjected to the same law that our people were.
 The Creators broke their own law and were punished.
-When Yarrapirri tried to take revenge against my people but realised he could no, he cried.
+When Yarrapirri tried to take revenge against my people but realised he could not, he cried.
 The soft rain is Yarrapiri crying.

-The Footprints represent people going on walkabout.
+The footprints represent people going on Walkabout.
 It is also how we know who is walking in our country, they are like fingerprints.